Overview

 Financial performance and targets

-Aspo’s long-term financial targets are:
+Aspo’s long-term financial targets at Group total level are:

 - Minimum increase in net sales: 5–10% a year